MomoCon

 MomoCon is a fan convention held on Memorial Day weekend in Atlanta, Georgia.
 Founded in 2005, the convention encompasses anime, video games, LARP, webcomics, comics, costuming, cosplay, card games, board games, science fiction and prop armor construction, among other things.

 MomoCon was initially held on the campus of the Georgia Institute of Technology.
-From 2012 to 2014 was held in the Atlanta Mariott Marquis, and since 2015 it has been held at the Georgia World Congress Center.
-It was originally hosted in March, but moved to Memorial Day weekend in 2013.
+From 2012 to 2014, it was held at Atlanta Mariott Marquis, and since 2015 it has been held at the Georgia World Congress Center.
+It was originally hosted in March, but moved to Memorial Day weekend in 2014.
 From 2005 to 2011, there was no entry fee to MomoCon; the convention sold T-shirts and highlight DVDs to fund the next year.
 Due to rising costs, 2012 was the first year that an admission fee was required.